jcorrego/canoe-test/README.md

 #### Scalability and Performance Considerations

 - Database tables have been indexed appropriately for fast lookups.
-- Interface listings are already paginated to be prepared for
+- Listings are already paginated to be prepared for large datasets.
 - Consider caching for frequently accessed data to reduce database load.
 - For future enhancements, consider adding a rate-limiting feature for API requests.